 - Identified 9 pilot OTL&LS OTA Honor Societies

 Society members are encouraged to contact Teri Black with questions or to join this project.
-Teri can be reached through the Contact Us function of this webpsite or at email@example.com
+Teri can be reached through the Contact Us function of this website or at firstname.lastname@example.org

 Ellen Kolodner and Shirley Wells, Co-Chairpersons